 Мені дуже шкода [meni duzhe shkoda] – I feel bad / I’m so sorry

-You can use Мені (дуже) шкода to express not only apology but also compassion:
+You can use Мені (дуже) шкода to express not only an apology but also compassion: